EOSIO/eos/README.md

 <a name="autobuild"></a>
 ### Automated build script

-For Ubuntu 16.10 and macOS Sierra, there is an automated build script that can install all dependencies and builds EOS.
+For Ubuntu 16.10 and MacOS Sierra, there is an automated build script that can install all dependencies and builds EOS.

 Clone EOS repository recursively as below and run build.sh located in root `eos` folder.